su-developer-society/su-developer-society.github.io/index.md

-**Welcome to the Stellebosch University Developer Society**
+**Welcome to the Stellenbosch University Developer Society**

 We want to create a place that is exciting for people interested in computer science and electronics, work on projects together, and build relationships that will last past university.

+The goals of the developer society are to create a community where members:
+ - explore technology
+ - build friendships
+ - build projects
+ - build relationships with people in industry.

-__The heart of it__: If you have looked for a place to share things the rest of the world doesn't find interesting (your OS, your Vim setup, a personal project, esoteric math, etc.), or a place to hear from others who are also interested in these things - you can be part of making a community for people like you.
+If you have looked for a place to share things the rest of the world doesn't find interesting (your OS, your Vim setup, a personal project, esoteric math, etc.), or a place to hear from others who are also interested in these things - you can be part of making a community for people like you.

-__Events & Activities__: Events we would like to host include:
+__Events & Activities__: Events we host include:
 * Discussions of projects we have worked on.
 * Tackling projects we would like to work on together.
 * Hackathons